 - Vincci Albayzin: The classic décor and traditional Andalusian courtyard are contrasted by modern features, including free WIFI and a fitness centre.
 Of course, you’re still in Granada City Centre and close to all major attractions.

-✔ Best area to stay for luxury shopping & dining
+✔ Top neighbourhood to stay for luxury shopping & dining

 Zaidin is the furthest from the action and closest to the shopping.
 The Zaidin neighbourhood is known for its modern apartment blocks, department stores, and quality restaurants.
 You’ll be right next to Merca 80, an indoor food market with a great selection of edible treats.

-For families travelling to the area, this neighbourhood may feel more like home.
+For families travelling to the area, this neighbourhood may feel more like home and the perfect choice for where to stay in Granada.
 It’s the most populous area and contains the most residential buildings.

 When staying in Zaidin, you’ll notice a lot less of historic architecture than in other parts of the city.
 It’s got less history and more modern conveniences.
 It’s also home to the Science Park Museum.

 Staying in Zaidin doesn’t mean that you’ll be too far away from the Alhambra and other top things to do in Granada.
 You can still walk to most places in less than 20 minutes.

 Attractions in & around Zaidin: Parish of Corpus Christi, Roundabout of Aviacion Espanola, the Science Park Museum, the Parish of San Juan Maria Vianney